lawrence910426/futex/README.md

 Before you start, reset your location to the root directory of this repository.

-1. Set your mnemonic phrase into the environment variable `SEED_PHRASE`:
+1. Set your mnemonic phrase into the environment variable `SEED_PHRASE` and put it into `~/.bash_profile`:
 ```bash
 export SEED_PHRASE="your mnemonic phrase here"
 ```

 2. Prepare a docker environment [Reference](https://docs.docker.com/guides/getting-started/get-docker-desktop/)

-3. Navigate to the scripts directory and run the deployment script:
+3. Navigate to the backend directory with `cd backend` and run the deployment script:
 ```bash
 bash deploy.sh
 ```